 Sport is emotional – for athletes, coaches, and spectators.
 Many emotions are felt from elation, excitement and nervousness to fear, sadness, anger and disappointment.
 Emotions drive behaviour and often dictate how you perform as an athlete in competition.
 To become a high performing athlete, you need to understand and manage your emotions so they help rather than hinder your performances.

 Recent research has shown that one of the key factors in success is what is termed as ‘Grit’, defined as passion and perseverance in working toward significant long-term goals.
-Elite athletes across many sports are grittier than non-elite athletes.
+Elite athletes across many sports are grittier compared with non-elite athletes.
 They also commit to their sports for a longer period of time.
 This concept pioneered by Dr Angela Duckworth (2007), explains why some people achieve success without being gifted with unique intelligence or talent.
 So, if you are an athlete or coach who feels like you missed the talent boat, then there is hope for you.
 How many of you can credit your successes to your passion, commitment, resilience and perseverance?
 The good news is that you can develop your grit to become grittier.
-Ways to do this include:

 - Develop your passion – find what you love doing, and it will be easier to stick to it.
 Not many people stick to things they are not passionate about.
 Ask yourself, what do I like to think about?
 Where does my attention wander?
 What do I really care about?